Team-GA/goal-planner/README.md

 - Strengths: React
 - Weaknesses: testing
 - Opportunities: learning about react calendar package and trying to do testing in this project for the dark mode
-- Threats:  I am a bit behind in assignments (not learning the backend stuff properly)
+- Threats:  I am a bit behind in assignments